ajh123/gtmos/docs/running.md

 Additionally, you may use `cargo run --bin qemu-bios` to run the image.

+> [!NOTE]
+> If you don't see the image files in their path you may need to run `cargo run  --bin gtmos_tools`.
+This will run `cargo build` automatically.

 ### UEFI

 You may run the image with `qemu-system-x86_64 -drive format=raw,file=target/debug/uefi.img -bios OVMF-pure-efi.fd`.